 How Florida Atlantic University Improved Graduation Rates with Actionable Analytics

-We’ve seen partner institutions, like Florida Atlantic University (FAU), that collect and proactively use actionable analytics to inform proactive interventions feel confident in their student support models and create positive outcomes over time.
+We’ve seen partner institutions that collect and proactively use actionable analytics to inform proactive interventions feel confident in their student support models and create positive outcomes over time.
 With clarity about what works, institutional leaders can work together to continuously improve the delivery and management of programs rather than periodically making sweeping changes.
 This day-to-day iteration enables them to deploy precise student success strategies in the context of their students, policies, and practices.

-FAU’s leadership recognized that radically improving student success outcomes required equipping the entire institution with analytic insights.
+The leadership team at a public Florida university recognized that radically improving student success outcomes required equipping the entire institution with analytic insights.
 This realization led to several cross-functional teams, including a strategic workgroup, central data governance team, student engagement team, and student success networks.
 Together these teams used data to understand student experiences and the effectiveness of student success practices and initiatives.
-This integration of actionable analytics across their campus allowed FAU to take data-activated, coordinated action to help their students succeed.
+This integration of actionable analytics across their campus teams to take data-activated, coordinated action to help their students succeed.

-FAU’s close look at their programs and policies’ impact on their students empowered them to remove barriers they didn’t see before.
-FAU’s use of actionable analytics unlocked the true power and potential of the university’s student impact data.
+Leaders’ close look at their programs and policies impact on their students empowered them to remove barriers they didn’t see before.
+Their use of actionable analytics unlocked the true power and potential of the university’s student impact data.
 They created a data analytics infrastructure and culture that equipped the entire university to understand their students’ journeys better and provide precise interventions to help them succeed.
-As a result, within two years — and against all odds and expectations — FAU ranked at the very top of the performance funding model, reclaimed $7 million in lost funding, and was awarded additional dollars to continue their student success work.

 Move Beyond Routine Data Analysis

 Moving beyond one-dimensional data analysis to actionable analytics empowers leaders to continually track and measure the efficacy of interventions and initiatives at their institutions.
-The ability to monitor institution-specific and student-specific trends provides leaders with a better understanding of what is working and for whom, enabling them to identify impactful student success efforts and make data-informed decisions that move the needle on student success.
+Monitoring institution-specific and student-specific trends gives leaders a better understanding of what works and for whom, enabling them to identify impactful student success efforts and make data-informed decisions that move the needle on student success.